 The first thing to do is to open an account with an online broker.
-There are a variety of brokers available online and offline.
-Pay attention to commissions and look out for hidden charges like interest on margins or service fees for withdrawals.
+Pay attention to commissions and look out for hidden charges like interest on margins (the borrowed money) or service fees for withdrawals.
 Also, take note of trading limits and minimum account balances.
-If you are not fully confident in your trading abilities, you may seek professional advice from a full-service broker but be aware you would pay extra fees.

 Based on returns, total assets under management, and prevailing market conditions, we have selected our top 10 3x leveraged ETFs: